 In 1963 Phoebus pitched for the Elmira (New York) Pioneers in the Double-A Eastern League.
 In this advanced league, he pitched in 29 games and 175 innings, and posted a 12-7 record with a 3.03 ERA.
 He walked 124 and struck out 212, which broke the club record for strikeouts.
 At Elmira Tom pitched for Earl Weaver, for whom he would pitch in the major leagues.
 After the season, the Maryland Professional Baseball Players Association selected Phoebus as Maryland’s “star of the future.”5 He later called the award one of the highlights of his early professional career.

 For the next three seasons, beginning in 1964, Phoebus pitched for the Orioles’ highest affiliate, the Rochester (New York) Red Wings of the International League.
 In 1964 he pitched in 30 games, finishing 11-9 with a 3.39 ERA.
 Rochester finished fourth in the regular season, but won two rounds of playoffs to capture the league title.
 Phoebus started a won a game in each playoff round.6 The next season he slipped to 8-8 in 23 games for a fifth-place club.
-“He’s the kind of kid who gives you ulcers,” said George Sisler, then the Rochester general manager.
+“He’s the kind of kid who gives you ulcers,” said George Sisler Jr., then the Rochester general manager.
 “He’s always in and out of hot water.
 You always have the impression it’ll be a tough game.
 Then you look up in the seventh inning and Tom is still out there pumping and we’re usually ahead.”7

 Phoebus had high expectations for his 1966 season going into spring training.
 “I wanted to make (the Orioles) more than anything in the world,” he remembered.
 His hope turned to disappointment; he had a good spring training only to be reassigned again to the Red Wings.
 The Orioles had continuing concerns about his control, particularly keeping the ball down.
-Phoebus regrouped and finished 13-9 while posting career bests in complete games (14), shutouts (5), innings pitched (200), strikeouts (a league-leading 208), and ERA (3.02), and pitched a no-hitter.
+Phoebus regrouped and finished 13-9 while posting fine marks in complete games (14), shutouts (5), innings pitched (200), strikeouts (a league-leading 208), and ERA (3.02), and pitching a no-hitter.
 With Weaver at the helm, the 1966 Red Wings won the regular-season title but lost in the first round of the playoffs.

 His no-hitter, on August 15, was a 1-0 gem in seven innings, the first game of a doubleheader at home against Buffalo.
 Phoebus struck out seven and walked two.
 He helped save his no-hitter by knocking down a potential ground-ball hit barehanded and throwing the batter out.
 The only other potential hit was an infield slow roller that resulted in a close, disputed out at first base.
 Phoebus relied on his curve and slider through most of the game, using the fastball only to complement his breaking pitches.
 Manager Earl Weaver was impressed.
 “It’s a beautiful thing to watch when the curve and the slider are working for him,” said Weaver.8